angusdev/textgerbil/SPEC.md

 ## High-Level Architecture

-- **HTML structure**: A header with tabs and toolbar, a main content area with an editor container and an optional preview sidebar, and a settings pane at the bottom of the editor area.
+- **HTML structure**: A header with tabs, a main content area with a toolbar and an editor container, an optional preview sidebar, and a settings pane at the bottom of the editor area.
 - **CSS**: Minimal inline styles define layout, themes, and responsiveness.
 - **JavaScript**: All logic is contained in a single `<script>` block.
 State